-The core properties of the water masses of the West Greenland Current (WGC) are monitored at two standard NAFO/ICES sections across the western shelf and continental slope of Greenland near Cape Desolation and Fyllas Bank.
+The core properties of the water masses of the West Greenland Current (WGC) are monitored at a standard NAFO/ICES section across the western shelf and continental slope of Greenland near Cape Desolation.
 The Cape Desolation section is located 300 km northwest from the southern tip of Greenland.
-At this section a strong surface front separates SPW on the shelf from ISW offshore (Fig. 9).
-In autumn, the temperature of the upper layer is well above zero ( $\theta{Min}$ = 1.13°C) due to the summer heat accumulation, and hence only the salinity can be used as a tracer of the SPW (Fig. 9a).
-A salinity of less than 32.0 was observed at station 987 (Fig. 9b).
-The most offshore station of the section done in 2015 (Station 984) corresponds to the standard Cape Desolation Station 3, which has been reported in ICES Working Group on Oceanic Hydrography (WGOH) since 2001 (Stein, 2010).
-In 2015, the water temperature of the upper 700 meters was lower than its long-term mean, whereas the salinity reveals slightly positive anomalies between 0 and 700 m water depth (Figs. 10a, b).
-In 2015, the water temperature and the salinity in the 75-200 m layer at Cape Desolation Station 3 was 5.4°C (Fig. 11a) and 34.93 (Fig. 11b), which was 0.31°C below and 0.01 above the long-term mean, respectively.
-The properties of the North Atlantic Deep

-Water (NADW) in the deep boundary current west of Greenland are monitored at 2000 m depth at Cape Desolation Station 3.
+At this section a strong surface front separates PSW on the shelf from ISW offshore (Fig. 9).
+In autumn, the temperature of the upper layer is well above zero (Θ{Min} = 2.88°C) due to the summer heat accumulation, and hence only the salinity can be used as a tracer of the SPW (Fig. 9a).
+A surface salinity of about 31 was observed at station 540 (Fig. 9b).
+The most offshore station of the section done in 2016 (Station 537) corresponds to the standard Cape Desolation Station 3, which was reported in ICES WGOH since 2001 (Stein, 2010).
+In 2016, the water temperature of the upper 700 meters was lower than its long-term mean, whereas the salinity reveals strong negative anomalies between 20 and 150 m water depth (Figs. 10a, b).
+In 2016, the water temperature and the salinity in the 75-200 m layer at Cape Desolation Station 3 was 5.44°C (Fig. 11a) and 34.84 (Fig. 11b), which was 0.27°C and 0.08 below the long-term mean, respectively.
+The properties of the North Atlantic Deep Water (NADW) in the deep boundary current west of Greenland are monitored at 2000 m depth at Cape Desolation Station 3.
 The temperature and salinity of this water mass underwent strong interannual variability during the 1980s (Fig. 12).
 Since the beginning of the 1990s, both characteristics were decreasing and reached their minimum values in 1998 and 1997, respectively.
 After that, the temperature of the NADW revealed a positive trend until 2014, whereas its salinity rather stagnated between 2007 and 2014.
-In 2015, the temperature decreased and salinity increased, and were 0.03°C below and 0.02 above the long-term mean (Figs. 12a and b).
+In 2016, the temperature increased and salinity stagnated, and were 0.1°C and 0.02 above the long-term mean (Fig. 12a and b).